xjmusic/xjmusic/README.md

     curl -b Access-Token

 # Audio File Uploading

 Note that after an audio file is uploaded, it can be played back (on a GNU/Linux system) like:

     curl https://s3.amazonaws.com/xj.audio.dev/instrument-1-audio-6d958fbf-4507-458a-9ab3-dfdf04dc0ba8.wav | aplay

 Here are the public-facing Amazon CloudFront-backed URLs for audio files, and their respective Amazon S3 backing:

-  * [https://audio.xj.outright.io](https://audio.xj.outright.io) is the production URL, backed by [https://xj-audio-prod.s3.amazonaws.com](https://xj-audio-prod.s3.amazonaws.com)
+  * [https://audio.xj.io](https://audio.xj.io) is the production URL, backed by [https://xj.audio.s3.amazonaws.com](https://xj.audio.s3.amazonaws.com)
-  * [https://audio.stage.xj.outright.io](https://audio.stage.xj.outright.io) is the staging URL, backed by [https://xj-audio-stage.s3.amazonaws.com](https://xj-audio-stage.s3.amazonaws.com)
+  * [https://audio.stage.xj.io](https://audio.stage.xj.io) is the staging URL, backed by [https://xj.stage.audio.s3.amazonaws.com](https://xj.stage.audio.s3.amazonaws.com)
-  * [https://audio.dev.xj.outright.io](https://audio.dev.xj.outright.io) is the development URL, backed by [https://xj-audio-dev.s3.amazonaws.com](https://xj-audio-dev.s3.amazonaws.com)
+  * [https://audio.dev.xj.io](https://audio.dev.xj.io) is the development URL, backed by [https://xj.dev.audio.s3.amazonaws.com](https://xj.dev.audio.s3.amazonaws.com)

 # Amazon S3

-The `example-database.sql` is generated from data in the production environment, and refers to audio files located in the production S3 bucket, xj-audio-prod.
+The `example-database.sql` is generated from data in the production environment, and refers to audio files located in the production S3 bucket, xj.audio.

 Therefore, it is helpful to be able to sync the audio files from production into the dev environment.

 **Note that this command will become impractical if production grows to any significant size!**

-    aws s3 sync s3://xj-audio-prod/ s3://xj-audio-dev/
+    aws s3 sync s3://xj.audio/ s3://xj.dev.audio/

-Note that in order to use that command, the source bucket (xj-audio-prod) must grant `s3:ListBucket` and `s3:GetObject` permission, and the target bucket (xj-audio-dev) must grant `s3:ListBucket` and `s3:PutObject` to the IAM user your AWS CLI is authenticated as.
+Note that in order to use that command, the source bucket (xj.audio) must grant `s3:ListBucket` and `s3:GetObject` permission, and the target bucket (xj.dev.audio) must grant `s3:ListBucket` and `s3:PutObject` to the IAM user your AWS CLI is authenticated as.

 ## Environment Variables